chumnend/flash-cards/README.md

 ```

 ### Scripts
-The 'run.sh' script can be used to automatically collect static files, migrate
+The `run.sh` script can be used to automatically collect static files, migrate
 the database and run the app in one console call,
 ```
 ./run.sh
 ```

-### Deployment
+## Deployment
 Application is deployed to Heroku upon push to stable branch